SourabhGPatil/Consumer-Loan-Assistant/README.md

-# Suven's Java Internship Project #1
-This Program was built in Microsoft Visual Code Studio using Swings.

-This Project will help you get a handle on consumer debt.
+**Project Title:** Consumer Loan Assistant

+**Project Description:**

+**Overview:**
-The Consumer Loan Assistant Project computes payments and loan terms given balance and interest information.
+The Consumer Loan Assistant project is a Java-based application developed using Microsoft Visual Code Studio and Swings.
+It serves as a valuable tool for managing consumer debt by facilitating calculations related to loan payments and loan terms based on user-provided balance and interest information.

+**Features:**
-Input is a loan balance and yearly interest rate.
+1. **Input Loan Information:** Users can input their loan balance and yearly interest rate to initiate the calculation process.

-We have two options:
+2. **Payment Calculation:** The application offers two distinct calculation options:
-1. Enter the number of payments you want to make, and the loan assistant will calculate the monthly payment for you, or
+   - *Option 1:* Users can specify the number of payments they intend to make, and the loan assistant will calculate the corresponding monthly payment amount.
-2. Enter your desired monthly payment and the loan assistant will help you out. determines the number of payments you will make.
+   - *Option 2:* Alternatively, users can input their desired monthly payment amount, and the loan assistant will determine the number of payments required to pay off the loan.

-An analysis of your loan, including the total of payments and interest paid is also given.
+3. **Comprehensive Analysis:** The Consumer Loan Assistant not only provides payment details but also offers a comprehensive analysis of the loan.
+This analysis includes:
+   - Total payments over the course of the loan.
+   - Total interest paid on the loan.

+**Project Implementation:**
-The finished project is saved as "Consumer_Loan_Assistant".
+The project has been developed and implemented as a standalone application named "Consumer_Loan_Assistant."

+By using this application, individuals can gain a better understanding of their consumer debt and make informed decisions about their loan repayment strategies.

+This project is an excellent opportunity for Java interns to enhance their programming skills while contributing to a valuable financial tool.
+It enables interns to work with Swing for creating a graphical user interface and perform complex loan calculations.

+**Note:** This project is part of Suven's Java Internship Program (#1) and aims to provide interns with practical experience in software development.